 Le Cheile Art Expo

-Le Cheile means 'together' in Irish and our exhibition aims to bring local artists from a range of media (visual, music, performance) into one space for one night to exhibit and perform their work alongside our gap year students.
+Le Cheile means 'together' in Irish.
+Our exhibition brought together local artists from a range of media (visual, music, performance) into one space for one afternoon to exhibit and perform their work alongside our Arts & Culture gap year students.